Huallaga River: Description

-Although it runs for 700 miles (1,100 km), it remains unnavigable for the most part.
+Although it runs for 700 miles (1,100 km), the Huallaga remains unnavigable for the most part.
 For nearly its entire length the Huallaga is an impetuous torrent running through a succession of gorges.
 It has forty-two rapids (pongos) and it crosses the Andes, forming the Pongo de Aguirre gorge.
 From this point, 140 mi from the Amazon, the Huallaga can be ascended by larger river boats (lanchas) to the port city of Yurimaguas, Loreto.

 Although there are no defined boundaries, the river is commonly divided into two or three sections.
-From the town of Tocache in San Martin to the source of the river is generally referred to as the Upper Huallaga.
-Regions of the river are also referred to as central Huallaga (usually from Tocache or Juanjui to Chazuta), and the lower Huallaga (usually from Chazuta to Yurimaguas where the Huallaga meets the Marañon).
+From the town of Tocache in San Martin to the source of the river, it is generally referred to as the Upper Huallaga.
+Regions of the river are also referred to as the central Huallaga (usually from Tocache or Juanjui to Chazuta), and the lower Huallaga (usually from Chazuta to Yurimaguas where the Huallaga meets the Marañon).
 These divisions are for general reference, and are independent of the "highland" and "lowland" jungle regions of the Amazon Rainforest.

 Between the Huallaga and the Ucayali lies the famous "Pampa del Sacramento," a level region of stoneless alluvial lands covered with thick, dark forests, first entered by Christian missionaries in 1726.
 It is about 300 mi long, from north to south, and varies in width from 40 to 100 kilometers.
 Many streams, navigable for canoes, penetrate this region from the Ucayali and the Huallaga.
-In addition to peasants, it is still occupied by many indigenous communities, such as the Cocama-Cocamilla.
+In addition to peasants, it is still occupied by many indigenous communities, such as the Cocama-Cocamilla and Kichwa-Lamista communities.

 The river and the riversides suffer point source pollution, utilized as an interminable garbage dump.
 At least one chute for garbage trucks is installed.